GaloRomero/galoromero.github.io/content/authors/admin/_index.md

     date_end: 2021-11-30
     summary: |
       Responsibilities include:
-      - Design of a Spatial Data Infrastructure.
+      - Design of a Spatial Data Infrastructure (SDI)
-      - Database processing and modelling (data cleansing and organisation).
+      - Database processing and modelling, including data cleansing and organisation
-      - Design and integration of the database model.
-Once the data have been processed and standardised, the data model that will support and feed the geoportal will be developed.
+      - Design and integration of the database model: After processing and standardising the data, developed the data model that supports and feeds the geoportal
-      - Design and implementation of a relational database model to allow us to consume complex and massive data.
+      - Design and implementation of a relational database model to handle complex and large-scale datasets
-      - Integration of alphanumeric and geographic data in PostgreSQL / PostGIS databases and processing of spatial information using Geographic Information Systems.
+      - Integration of alphanumeric and geographic data in PostgreSQL/PostGIS databases, and processing of spatial information using Geographic Information Systems (GIS)
-      - Design and development of the geoportal and the various internal tools that will allow the data to be consumed and visualised.
+      - Design and development of the geoportal and various internal tools for data consumption and visualisation
-      - Testing, real test of the overall functioning.
+      - Testing and validation of the overall system functionality
-      - Data organisation, analysis, processing and normalisation tasks.
+      - Data organisation, analysis, processing, and normalisation
-      - Implementation of routines and automation of network analysis using the SoNIA library of the free software R and Shinny applications for network analysis development and processing.
+      - Implementation of routines and automation of network analysis using the SoNIA library in R, and the development of [Shiny](https://shiny.posit.co/) applications for network analysis, geovisualisation tools (geo-viewers), and database interaction
   - position: Geographical Information Systems Technician
     company_name: Evenor-Tech
     company_url: 'https://evenor-tech.com/'